↑

 Happy woman standing with confetti - Best Self-care Tips to be happy on valentine's day

-First, the obvious and probably one we should work on, even when it’s not Valentine’s Day, take a break from social media’s negative influence, the news, and knowing minute details of current events.
+First, the obvious and probably one we should work on daily to improve our overall health is taking a break from social media’s negative influence, the news, and knowing minute details of every current worldwide event.

-Stay informed, but you can catch the headlines every couple of days and still be in the know without getting bogged down in all of the negative details.
+Stay informed, but you can catch the headlines every few days and still be in the know without getting bogged down in all the negative details.

 Smile!